OPEN HOUSE LONDON

-Presented in partnership with the Musée d’Art Classique de Mougins (MACM), The Classical Now traces the ways in which Graeco-Roman art has captured and permeated the modern imagination through the pairing of modern and contemporary art with antiquities.
+Presented in partnership with the Musée d’Art Classique de Mougins (MACM), The Classical Now traced the ways in which Graeco-Roman art has captured and permeated the modern imagination through the pairing of modern and contemporary art with antiquities.

 WORLD FUTURES - CHANGE IS THE ONLY CONSTANT VALUE

-On the occasion of the re-opening of the Arcade as a new engagement space for King’s, World Futures asks visitors to share their personal world vision and help shape the future, both of Bush House and of the world beyond it.
+On the occasion of the re-opening of the Arcade as a new engagement space for King’s, World Futures asked visitors to share their personal world vision and help shape the future, both of Bush House and of the world beyond it.